-In their natural habitats, cichlids like to relax, breed, or hide in secluded places and that’s why they become timid, stressed or aggressive if they have to dwell in a bare tank with no hideaways.
-Generally, the best option to reduce stress and aggression in a cichlid tank is to add some rock caves where the fish could retreat, claiming the place as their own territory.
+In their natural habitats, cichlids like to relax, breed, or hide in secluded places and that’s why they become timid, stressed, or aggressive if they have to dwell in a bare tank with no hideaways.
+Generally, the best rocks to reduce stress and aggression in a cichlid tank are caves where the fish could retreat, claiming the place as their own territory.

 However, the territory itself needs to be a safe zone and in which they really feel at home.
 That’s why you have to be extra careful when deciding which kind of rock is suitable as part of your aquarium environment.
 It is not an anything-goes kind of approach if you long to see your fish happy and comfortable.